 We deliver the Java training modules outlined below.
-If you are interested in these, please register your interest today!
+If you are interested in these, please contact us today!

 This module covers the core aspects of JavaFX.
 This is especially useful